-Table 2: From the results shown in Figure 1, these are the general "rule of thumb" recommendations related to colling considerations based on the exposure requirements of an application.
+Table 2: From the results shown in Figure 1, these are the general based on the exposure requirements of an application.
 Please keep in mind that some applications are more sensitive to noise than others.

 Figure 2: Noise from all sources as a function of exposure for three different photon fluxes: (a) low, (b) medium, and (c) high.
 In (c) the signal and photon shot noise saturate above approximately 20 seconds because the pixel becomes saturated at the corresponding incident photon levels.
 A quantum efficiency of 60% was used for the calculations.
 Note that these plots use logarithmic scales for both axes.